austin-OS/JavaScript-GameOfSet/README.md

-# The Game Of Set in JavaScript
+# The Game Of Set In JavaScript

 ### Technologies Used